jenkinsci/global-yaml-properties-plugin/README.md

 ## Introduction

-The Global YAML Properties Plugin is a universal extension for Jenkins that enhances the Manage Jenkins page by adding a Global YAML Configuration page.
+The Global YAML Properties Plugin is a universal extension for Jenkins that enhances Jenkins configuration by adding a Global YAML Configuration page.
 This page allows users to define global properties in YAML format, which is then parsed into a HashMap and can be accessed throughout specific build step.
+The same mechanism is used for Local YAML Configuration, but it is defined in the project's configuration page.

-The plugin simplifies the management of global properties and configurations by centralizing them within Jenkins.
+Plugin simplifies the management of global properties and configurations by centralizing them within Jenkins.
 You can define key-value pairs, nested structures, and arrays using YAML, making it easier to express complex relationships.

 Once the properties are saved, they are automatically parsed into a HashMap, enabling easy access throughout your Jenkins pipelines or jobs.
 This promotes dynamic and customizable workflows.